 - What you must pay when you get these services - You have the option of getting some professional services through an in-person visit or by telehealth.
-If you choose to get one of the professional services by telehealth, you must use an in-network provider who offers the service by telehealth. - O The professional services available through telehealth include: PCP Telehealth Services, Group Telehealth Mental Health Services, Group Telehealth Psychiatry Services, Group Telehealth Substance Use Disorder Services, Medical Urgent Care Telehealth Services, Individual Telehealth Mental Health Services, Individual Telehealth Psychiatry Services, Individual Telehealth Substance Use Disorder Services, Mental Health/Substance Use Disorder Urgent Care Telehealth Services, and Physician Specialist Telehealth Services.
+If you choose to get one of the professional services by telehealth, you must use an in-network provider who offers the service by telehealth. - The professional services available through telehealth include: PCP Telehealth Services, Group Telehealth Mental Health Services, Group Telehealth Psychiatry Services, Group Telehealth Substance Use Disorder Services, Medical Urgent Care Telehealth Services, Individual Telehealth Mental Health Services, Individual Telehealth Psychiatry Services, Individual Telehealth Substance Use Disorder Services, Mental Health/Substance Use Disorder Urgent Care Telehealth Services, and Physician Specialist Telehealth Services.

-- Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home
+- Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home